oconnor663/bao/docs/spec.md

-# The Tree
+# The Bao Spec

+## Tree Structure

-Bao divides the input up into 4096* byte chunks.
+Bao divides the input up into 4096-byte* chunks.
 The final chunk may be shorter, but it's never empty unless the input itself is empty.
-When there is more than one chunk, pairs of chunks are joined with a parent node in the level above.
+When there's more than one chunk, pairs of chunks are joined with a parent node in the level above.
 The contents of a parent node are the concatenated 256-bit BLAKE2b hashes of its left and right children, using all default parameters besides the